rdlopes/WebHere/README.md

 ## Installation (_Work In Progress_)

-WebHere is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+WebHere _will be_ available through [CocoaPods](http://cocoapods.org).
+To install
+it, simply add the following line to your Podfile:

     pod "WebHere"

+Alternatively, you can add these sources as a git submodule.

 ## Author